catseye/The-Platform/README.markdown

     Javascript, and no Javascript implementation is installed.
 *   [HTML5-Gewgaws](http://catseye.tc/node/Online_Installation#gewgaws_exhibit).
     Implemented only in Javascript, and no Javascript implementation is installed.
-Plus, they assume a web browser.
+Plus, these gewgaws generally assume an HTML5 web browser.
 *   [Shelta](http://catseye.tc/node/Shelta_(v86)).
 No DOS emulator installed.
     **still buildable**
 *   [Wunnel](http://catseye.tc/node/Wunnel_(HTML5)).
 Implemented only in Java
-    and Javascript, and no implementations
-    for either of these languages are installed.
+    and Javascript, and no implementations of either of these languages are installed.
 *   [Whothm](http://catseye.tc/node/Whothm_(Applet)).
 Reference implementation
     is written in Java, and no Java implementation is installed.

+### No great use to you ###

+*   Apple Befunge.
+No Apple II emulator installed.
+*   C64 Demo Depot.
+No Commodore 64 emulator installed.  **still buildable**
+*   DiskSumo.
+No Commodore 64 emulator installed.
+Besides, no point.
+*   The Dipple.
+Contains Ruby, Javascript, Icon, etc., and no implementations of these languages are installed.
+Otoh, I'm sure many of the contents that are written in C, Python, etc. will build and run, but there is no automation for this, and no tests.
+Well, it's a junk-drawer anyway.
+*   Dungeons of Ekileugor.
+No VIC-20 emulator / BASIC interpreter installed.
+    **does not quite build, needs petcat**
+*   ILLGOL.
+No DOS emulator installed.  **still buildable**
+*   Troupe.
+Not implemented.
+When it will be implemented, it will probably be implemented in Javascript first.
+*   yoob.  no Java implementation installed.
+*   yoob.js.  no Javascript implementation installed.

-Software selection criteria
+Software Selection Criteria
 ---------------------------

 For inclusion in The Platform, we generally prefer software that: